Web Video: History of Power Rangers

 Linkara: [...]
 But this season?!
 It's... cars versus a space pirate in a submarine, and then later a giant rubber band ball!
 I don't get it!

-They Wasted A Perfectly Good Characterinvoked: Linkara considers General Havoc this.
+- They Wasted a Perfectly Good Character: Linkara considers General Havoc this.
 He points out that General Havoc is competent, calculating, and took his defeats without whining about them, unlike Divatox, and states that he believes Havoc would've made for a far better Big Bad than her.

-Why Don't You Just Shoot Him?: Heroic example in this when Storm Blaster and Lightening Cruiser show up to help the rangers when the power chamber is attacked in the finale.
-He notes that they could easily stop the army of piranatrons by keeping their distance and shooting them, especially since Lightening Cruiser can fly, and questions why they don't just RUN THEM OVER.
+- Why Don't You Just Shoot Him?: Heroic example in this when Storm Blaster and Lightning Cruiser show up to help the rangers when the Power Chamber is attacked in the finale.
+He notes that they could easily stop the army of Piranatrons by keeping their distance and shooting them, especially since Lightning Cruiser can fly, and questions why they don't just RUN THEM OVER.

 Power Rangers In Space